 In particular, the Instagram Stories feature is a powerful and provocative way to give fans a glimpse into your inner workings — or those of your clients, if you’re an ad agency.
 The allure of Instagram Stories is that they vanish after 24 hours.
 As such, these posts have urgency baked right in.
 If this sounds familiar, it should.
 It’s duplicating the functionality of Snapchat.

 What’s great about Stories is that consumers don’t expect them to be very polished.
 The posts don’t last long, after all.
-Stories provide an amazing opportunity for a company to show its softer, squishier, more organic side.
+Stories provide a fantastic opportunity for a company to show its softer, squishier, more organic side.

 The Power of Format Diversity